 This is a pretty common kind of infection called adware.
 It’s easy to contract by clicking on a malicious link, visiting the wrong website, or even just visiting the right website at the wrong time.
 An attack called a drive-by-download involves buying ad-space on a legitimate website, and then placing an ad on the site designed to infect the browser of everyone who visits.

 As easy as it is to get infected by adware, it’s also easy to uninstall it.
 If you use an uninfected device to search for the name of the unfamiliar toolbar in your browser, you should quickly find instructions to uninstall it and any other unwanted programs that may have come with it.
+That said, the best and easiest way to remove adware and prevent any future infections is to use a trustworthy antivirus program like Norton 360.

 Your Computer or Internet Connection Slows Down Dramatically